skoudoro/mailerlite-api-python/README.md

 Get the total count of all subscribers in a single call.

-Please, be aware that is not documented in the official API.
+Please, be aware that this is not a documented feature in the official API.

 ```python
 >>> api.subscribers.count()